On October 8, 2013, in London, England, a 3D prosthetic arm was displayed at the Science Museum.

 This type of technology is, put, a big syringe that is filled with a small sponge.
 The sponges are injected into gunshot wounds or any other injury a person may have suffered.
-Once the sponge is inside the body, it can expand to up to 10 times the original size, which will put pressure on the wound and stop all blood loss in just 20 seconds.
+Once the sponge is inside the body, it can expand to 10 times the original size, putting pressure on the wound and stopping all blood loss in just 20 seconds.

 Vaccine Delivery Drones

-Being able to get the needed medical supplies to individuals in remote locations is a huge challenge for many aid organizations all across the globe.
-There are many situations where the vaccines are vital to survival in a third-world country, and finding a new way to get them where they are needed can make a massive difference in the lives of individuals who aren’t as fortunate.
+Getting the needed medical supplies to individuals in remote locations is a huge challenge for many aid organizations all across the globe.
+There are many situations where vaccines are vital to survival in a third-world country, and finding a new way to get them where they are needed can make a massive difference in the lives of individuals who aren’t as fortunate.

-Currently, several technology companies are getting closer to the creation of unmanned drones that can be used to airdrop vaccines in places like Rwanda, and others that are in need.
+Currently, several technology companies are getting closer to creating unmanned drones that can use airdrop vaccines in places like Rwanda and others in need.
 This is projected to help save money and lives as it offers a faster and safer option for getting medicine to these remote locations that more traditional transport over land.

 The Clinical Skills App

 Designed by Medtree, the Clinical Skills App is a program available at no cost that lets clinicians record skills and any clinical interventions they are part of.
-There has been extensive research behind this app that showed there was a lack of tech support available for clinicians, which was what prompted the app’s development, which is considered to be a brainchild of several healthcare professionals.
+There has been extensive research behind this app that showed a lack of tech support available for clinicians, which prompted the app’s development, which is considered a brainchild of several healthcare professionals.

 Rather than writing down clinical cases, the app allows things like drug administration, wound management, and airway interventions to be documented with ease.
-Users can also activate new features as they are released to personalize the app experience even further, which is going to allow users to find and use opportunities for their ongoing development in the medical industry.
+Users can also activate new features as they are released to personalize the app experience even further, allowing users to find and use opportunities for their ongoing development in the medical industry.

 There are more than 154,000 cases of melanoma each year.
-The individuals in places like New Zealand and Australia are most at risk for this disease; however, it is also common in the U.S. As a result, QIMR Berghofer Medical Research Institute has created a test that can predict a person’s likelihood for developing the disease within three and a half years from when it is administered.
+Individuals in places like New Zealand and Australia are most at risk for this disease; however, it is also common in the U.S. As a result, QIMR Berghofer Medical Research Institute has created a test that can predict a person’s likelihood of developing the disease within three and a half years from when it is administered.
 This test hopes to prevent fatalities in the future due to melanoma.